Which Types of 403(b) Plans Are Subject to ERISA?

 The DOL has stated unequivocally that a matching employer contribution to a qualified plan will constitute sufficient employer involvement with the 403(b) plan to disqualify reliance on the safe harbor provided in the regulations.
 The DOL also noted that such a plan design called into question whether the employee’s participation in the 403(b) plan was completely voluntary-another requirement of the safe harbor.

-The DOL did state, however, that “[a] 403(b) plan does not fail to comply with the “safe harbor” merely because the employer maintains a separate plan qualified under Code section 401(a).
+However, the DOL did state that “[a] 403(b) plan does not fail to comply with the “safe harbor” merely because the employer maintains a separate plan qualified under Code section 401(a).
 Nor does compliance with the safe harbor preclude an employer from taking employee participation in the 403(b) plan (including salary reduction contributions) into account in ensuring that employer contributions to the other plan meet tax qualification requirements in the Code.”

 About the Author